 If you've suffered a work-related injury or illness, you should seek medical treatment and inform your employer as soon as possible.
 Notice must be given to the employer within 30 days and should include the approximate date and location of the accident.
 Once you or your employer submit the mandatory First Report of Injury within one year of the accident, the insurer has 30 days to accept or deny your claim.
 If they accept your claim, they may designate a new physician to treat your injury or illness.

 What Should I Do if My Claim Is Denied?

 If your claim is denied or there is a dispute regarding benefits, you may request mediation through the Employment Relations Division.
 This is a confidential, non-binding meeting with an impartial mediator.
 If no agreement is reached, either side can file a claim with the Workers' Compensation Court.
 You may represent yourself during these proceedings, but an attorney can be extremely effective in arguing your case and meeting deadlines.

 Maybe you don't like the doctor chosen for you or you're not sure how to present your case in mediation.
 The workers' compensation process can be confusing and time-consuming.
-Let an attorney familiar with the workers' compensation laws in Montana provide a free claim evaluation so you can be more informed and better prepared for the process ahead.
+Let a Montana injury law attorney familiar with the state's workers' compensation laws help you be more informed and better prepared for the process ahead.

 Contact a qualified attorney.